App version: 0.1.0

 The Takeaway

-Family loans, in which one family member loans money to another, have benefits.
-These loans don’t require an application, they can be cheaper for the borrower, and they may come with flexible payment terms.
-They do have drawbacks, however.
-For instance, family loans won’t help a borrower build or fix a damaged credit score, and they can hurt family relationships if the borrower is late with payments or defaults on the loan.Because family loans can sometimes cause family complications, it may be worth considering other financing options.
+Family loans are loans in which one family member loans money to another.
+Benefits include they do not require an application, they can be cheaper for the borrower, and they may come with flexible payment terms.
+Drawbacks are that family loans won’t help a borrower build or fix a damaged credit score, and they can hurt family relationships if the borrower is late with payments or defaults on the loan.Because family loans can sometimes cause family complications, it may be worth considering other options, such as a personal loan.
 With Lantern by SoFi, it’s easy to compare personal loan rates to help find your best option — and keep peace in the family.

 Frequently Asked Questions